datastructures-js/priority-queue/README.md

 ```

 ### enqueue
-adds a value based on its comparison with other values in the queue.
+adds a value based on its comparison with other values in the queue in O(log(n)) runtime.

 ```js
 const cars = [